Some students wait until they receive their syllabus before purchasing their books for the term.

 For literature classes, Project Gutenberg has many classic texts available for free that can be read online or downloaded for Kindle.
 Many of the items in its collection are the texts of public domain books available at no cost.
 Check to make sure your professor allows electronic copies in class.

-The Books for Cats program offers eligible students (determined by the Office of Financial Aid) to borrow course materials (including textbooks, clickers, and access codes) from Barnes and Noble and lab materials (coat, googles, and LabArchive) from the chemistry department for selected introductory STEM courses (see attached PDF for list of courses in the program).
+The Books for Cats program offers eligible students (determined by the Office of Financial Aid) to borrow course materials (including textbooks, clickers, and access codes) from Barnes and Noble and lab materials (coat, googles, and LabArchive) from the chemistry department for selected introductory STEM courses.
+Participation in Books for Cats will not change a student's financial aid package or interfere with other scholarships because it is a borrowing program; students borrow course materials and return them at the end of their use and by the end of the academic year.
 Eligible students are contacted prior to each quarter with an invitation to use the Books for Cats option on Barnes and Noble online ordering site; the chemistry department will contact eligible students enrolled in a Books for Cats chemistry course with an invitation to come pick-up lab materials.
-Please contact email@example.com with questions.
+Please contact firstname.lastname@example.org with questions.

 - If you research a class and the required books aren’t listed, you can email the instructor to ask for this information prior to the term when the syllabus is available.

 - If you find a cheaper edition of a book online, you should check with your instructor to see if this edition is acceptable.